underpig1/octos/docs/guides/cli.md

 The Octos command line interface (CLI) allows you to easily test and debug your custom mods from the command line.

 ## Setup
 Depending on your installation method, you may have had the option to add `octos` to your system PATH environmental variable.
-This allows you to run the `octos` command from any command line without having to specify the entire path.
+This allows you to run the `octos` command from any command line without having to specify the entire path to the `octos.exe` executable.

 You can see if `octos` is added to your path simply by running it in your command line:
 ```